HLT54115 Diploma of Nursing

 For more information on the above units, please visit https://training.gov.au/Training/Details/HLT54115

 Before submitting an Expression of Interest form, you are asked to review the comprehensive information presented on this page.
-Important information on the HLT54115 Diploma of Nursing course includes details of prerequisites, information sessions, interviews, LLN, fees & payments, and unit requirements for qualification.
+Important information on the HLT54115 Diploma of Nursing course includes details of entry requirements, information sessions/group interviews, LLN, fees & payments and unit requirements for qualification.